burger

 The Good

 • Personalization – The sender mentions the specific page they visited where they first encountered our brand.
 This shows they’ve done some research.
-More importantly, the blog post they indicate is relevant to the topic they’re discussing and not just a random page.
+More importantly, the blog post they indicate is relevant to the topic they’re discussing and not just a random article.

 • Relevant custom offer – The sender includes an offer for a solution whose features align with the overall topic of the blog post.
 This approach to personalization increases the chance of converting the recipient to opening a new account.